Leon Sachs

-Leon B. Sachs (Leon Borisovich Sachs) (April 20, 1918 – August 20, 1977) was a Soviet musician, a virtuoso violinist, one of the leading pedagogues of the Soviet violin school.
+Leon Borisovich Sachs (April 20, 1918 – August 20, 1977) was a Soviet musician, a virtuoso violinist, one of the leading pedagogues of the Soviet violin school.

-Biography

-Parents
+Early life and education

 Leon Sachs was born into the family of Boris Sachs – a laborer, a metalworker, a native of Riga – and Olga Sachs (maiden name – Reiman) – a housewife, a native of Vinnitsa.
 Boris and Olga had left Russia for US together with the first wave of emigration – in the end of the 19th century.
 They have settled in Detroit, where they met and wed.
 Like most of the young population of Detroit, the Sachs family loved sailing across the Detroit River, crossing to the opposite shore – to the city of Windsor (Canada) (nicknamed "The Rose City" for its parks and rose gardens along the river).
 One of those boat trips was undertaken by the young couple on an April weekend of 1918.
 Olga was expecting a child.
 Having moored to the Canadian shore, she felt unwell and consulted a doctor.
 Her firstborn son – Leon Sachs – was born on April 20, 1918.

-Childhood

 Leon's musical talent became apparent at a young age.
 At 4 he started taking private violin lessons.
 The father worked at the Ford Motor Company.
 Yet the income was not sufficient to pay for Leon's violin tutor.
 The parents were in constant need, but they did everything possible to afford their son's music lessons.
 They even tried to hold a small laundromat business, but it went bankrupt.
 Working at the Ford Factory, Boris Sachs joined the USA Communist Party.
 In 1925 he responded to Lenin's call to American workers – an appeal to come and participate in the construction projects, helping build the young USSR.
 Leon was seven years old, when the entire family moved to Soviet Union's capital, where he has finally received a possibility to study music at no charge.

 In 1925 he entered the A. and N. Rubinstein Brothers Musical College.
 Following the instruction of the Commissar of Enlightenment Anatoly Lunacharsky, Leon was given a special stipend for gifted children.
 Lev Zeitlin – the student and successor of the Russian violin school founder Leopold Auer – became Leon's first violin pedagogue.
 In 1932 Leon was transferred to a recreated group for precocious children at the Moscow Conservatory.

 «Leva Sachs, a young violinist who recently graduated from a special children's music group, gave his first recital on May 16 at the Moscow Conservatory… The first concert showed Sachs as a serious and sufficiently accomplished musician, technically.
 A natural taste, rhythmic sense, fine finger work are Sachs' best qualities".
 (Leva Sachs, Young Violinist, Shows Talent.
 By A. Constant Smith.
 "Moscow Daily News", May 23, 1935).